curteees/patternRecognizer/README.md

 Make sure you have pipenv: `pip install pipenv`.

+Need Flask too: `pip install flask`.

 To activate this project's virtualenv, run `pipenv shell`.

 Inside of the shell, run `python server.py`.

 # TODOS:

-- Read data from CSV and identify candlestick patterns, only has bullish engulfing and doji
+- Data collection
+  - make list of S&P 500 Tickers
+  - modify getChartData.py to loop through list and get all recent data from those companies
+- Add more candlestick patterns to recognizer
 - Create REST API endpoints.
 Should be returned in JSON format
   - _GET_ stock data for a ticker.
   - _GET_ run pattern for a ticker.